mniak/mniakpd/README.md

 - Play two notes and ask for the interval
   - Option to check the answer choosing from a series of buttons

+- Play a root, then many notes and ask for the names.
+  - Option to check the answer choosing from a series of buttons
+  -

 ### Generation
 #### Pitches